calyxir/calyx/docs/running-calyx/interfacing.md

 # Interfacing with Calyx Programs

-In order to run RTL designs created from Calyx programs, toplevel `reset` and `go` signals must be interfaced with correctly.
+To run RTL designs created from Calyx programs, top-level `reset` and `go` signals must be interfaced with correctly.

 Namely: